ferreirajoaouerj/gp-openai-gym/README.md

 Most parameters can be edited in the initial lines by changing the dictionary values.

+A new environment is implemented using 'Gym' interface named 'Carrinho', and is present in the 'gym-carinho' folder.
+It deals with the motion planning of a car-like robot.

 ### Prerequisites

 Please refer to DEAP, Gym, Pybullet-Gym and Stable-Baselines documentation for detailed instructions.